EvilFreelancer/openvpn-php/README.md

 // Set additional certificates of client
 $config->setCerts([
-    'ca'       => '/etc/openvpn/ca.crt',
+    'ca'   => '/etc/openvpn/keys/ca.crt',
-    'tls-auth' => '/etc/openvpn/ta.key 0',
-], true);
+    'cert' => '/etc/openvpn/keys/issued/client1.crt',
+    'key'  => '/etc/openvpn/keys/private/client1.key',
+], true); // true mean embed certificates into config, false by default

 // Generate config by options
 echo $config->generate();
 ```

-It will read configuration from `configs` folder (if it was published of course), then merge your parameters to this array and in results
+It will read `openvpn-client.php` configuration from `configs` folder (if it was published of course), then merge your parameters to this
-you will see then `\OpenVPN\Config` object.
+array and in results you will see the `\OpenVPN\Config` object.

 ### Laravel installation

 Install the package via Composer:

-    composer require evilfreelancer/routeros-api-php
+    composer require evilfreelancer/openvpn-php

 By default the package will automatically register its service provider, but
 if you are a happy owner of Laravel version less than 5.5, then in a project, which is using your package